Sharif-Smart-and-Secure-Edge-Cloud-Lab/ESP32CAM/readme.md

 	* Main command to install C++ compiler (interpreter) is `(pip install opencv-python)`.
 This command should be run in cmd terminal.

 	* Image size is very important.
 It must be less than 2 MB to be processed in ESP32.
+	* Sometimes you get "build error", in this situation delete build folder, check that the name of folders be in english, build the project again.
 --------------------------------------------------------------------------------------------------------------
 5. Send detected face and identity vector to the server via rest API.
 --------------------------------------------------------------------------------------------------------------